abhaynayar/obsidian/notes/web.md

 - In python `requests` there is url-encodint is done automatically.
 - Look into the URI spec `https://www.ietf.org/rfc/rfc3986.txt`.
 - If certain characters are blocked, use illegal unicode chars in Burp Intruder.
-- For faster HTTP requests and multithreading use C code as in `websec.fr/28`.
+- For faster HTTP requests and multithreading use `Turbo Intruder`.
+- Sometimes, `Wappalyzer` may detect extra information in view-source.
+- Be aware of encodings.
+For example, browsers automatically URL-encode certain things.

 ### Tools